Updated February 19th, 2020.

-- Quick Dry T-Shirts: These are a great option for travellers who plan to do some adventure activities during their trip.
-They are great for washing on the go and also keep you cool during exercise.
+- Quick Dry T-Shirts: These are a great option for travellers who plan to do some adventure activities during their trip – just make sure your travel insurance covers you!
+Quick dry t-shirts are great for washing on the go and also keep you cool during exercise.

 - Sports Leggings: These are a must-have item for travellers in South America.
 Selecting sport specific leggings will mean that the fabric is designed to be sweat-wicking which will come in use during physical activities or in hot climates.

 - Scarf/sarong: A multi-purpose item which will come in use time and time again.
 It is necessary to cover up to enter some religious buildings and also to avoid getting burnt on the beach.

 - Buffs: Another great item with many uses.
 Wear it around your neck to stay warm during hikes or use it as a headband to keep your windswept hair at bay!

 - Jumper/Hoodie: You will need some kind of warm jumper for chilly nights and bus journeys.
 If you are planning on doing some Patagonia treks, the warmer the better!